 The Prosperous Coach

-This is another one that is more geared once I kick you out of the Mama Bliss Coaching School nest and you’re starting to test fly your baby coaching wings.
+This is another one that is more geared once I kick you out of my coaching training nest and you’re starting to test fly your baby coaching wings.
 But might also come in handy if you want to learn what will comprise much of your coaching days.
 And that is connecting with your ideal clients, building relationships by getting the conversation started and graciously offer a taste tester of your coaching.

 While I do recommend adjusting the strategy outlined here, I love the intention behind it.
 Coaching is very much something that needs to be experienced in order to be valued.
 And coaches need to get out there coaching so it just makes sense if we can offer some free coaching in either the form of webinars, workshops, discovery calls or whatever way you magically get introduce to your next clients.